 Hotter summers; less-predicable weather; fuel cost increases; new technology; a confusing array of incentive programs: what to make of it all?
 What can co-ops do to help the environment and help members save money?
 There’s not a single solution, but CHF BC believes understanding energy use and preparing for change is the first step.

 Why track and compare your co-op's energy use?
-This information helps you understand how your co-op is doing.
-So you can make better decisions and better make the case for change, whether you’re looking at potentially upgrading how you operate or wanting to show off the successes you’ve already had.
+This information helps you understand how your co-op is doing -- so you can make better decisions and a case for change, whether you’re looking at potentially upgrading how you operate or wanting to show off the successes you’ve already had.

 ENERGY STAR Portfolio Manager is a free, interactive tool, widely used across Canada and the United States to track energy use.